sisso/rust-mud/mud-domain/readme.md

 To facilitate we can just throw exceptions.
 - no player command should happens if have no location
 - so player context is expected to have a avatar, avatar should be in a place.

+## Tag

+4. HashSet? vector?
+Or struct?

+3. Tags should be static or dynamic?
+We want to add logic, too dynamic means that we need to pass global containers to indicate what tags have what beahviours.
+No sense to keep this dynamic, if a module dont want  ,just don use it.

+So it should be a enum, a custom value can be used for externam moduiles

+1. Tags can be impelmented a specific service where we create tags

+Tag CanBePickUp
+Tag CanHoldItems

+And we can set items tags

+.set(chets, Tag.CanBePickUp);

+2. Or tags can be just generic ObjId and we use location to define objects tags

+let can_dock = objects.create();

+locations.set(chest_id, can_dock);

+- This solution will not work because same object can not belong to multiples locations